MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_Account_AssociateCCard.md

 ---
-title: How to Change Payment Methods and Bill-to Customer ms.service: msa-help ms.subservice: msa-accounts-setup ms.topic: article
+title: How to Change Payment Methods and Bill-to Customer
+description: Learn how to change payment methods and bill-to customer in Microsoft Advertising. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-accounts-setup ms.topic: article ms.author: jonmeyers
 author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
-description: How to set (assign) a different card or payment method to pay your account charges, as well as how to change your bill-to customer.
 ---

 # How to change payment methods and bill-to customer